 A care manager is the ONE person that brings everything together to create ONE successful, journey that is as stress-free as possible.

-WHAT IS THE DIFFERENCE BETWEEN A CARE MANAGER & A CASE WORKER?
+WHAT IS THE DIFFERENCE BETWEEN A CARE MANAGER & AN HRA CASE WORKER?

 A case worker is usually a municipal employee of a local government, e.g.: HRA or DSS.
 A case worker's primary responsibility is to track and document your progress into their system so that whichever assistance they approved you for continued.
-Casework is usually connected to some form of governmental entitlement, e.g.: Food Stamps, Financial Assistance, Rental Arrears, Child Care, etc. A care manager is an employee of a non-governmental entity whose primary focus is on your child's healthcare.
-A care manager makes it their business to actively goes out into the field to identify and build partnerships with quality healthcare providers that will be there for you when your children need them.
+Casework is usually connected to some form of governmental entitlement, e.g.: Food Stamps, Financial Assistance, Rental Arrears, Child Care, etc. A care manager is an employee of a non-governmental entity whose primary focus is quality healthcare services for you and/or your child.
+A care manager makes it their business to actively identify and build partnerships with quality healthcare providers that will be there when your children need them.

 Yes.
 It is absolutely true.
 There is an infinite amount of research that supports children of color being serviced by providers or color.
 In our efforts to provide the absolute best services that we can to our clients, we pair children of color (that are approved for our program) with quality providers that look like them and then we hold those providers to the highest accountability in the delivery of their services.